 If we know someone in prison, it’s probably not a prominent political figure, temporarily fallen from grace, who will later start an important ministry.
 More likely, it’s our neighbor’s son, a n’er-do’well who’s always been in trouble and deserves what he got.
 He’s just a loser.

 Well, if we’ve got that attitude, it’s best to stay away, but if we can humble ourselves because we don’t know the whole story, we could bring him by a book (not a religious one, please), or just drop in on his mom and share a cup of tea.
 She probably feels like a pariah.

 Hungry people?
 Yes, there are food stamps, as the conservative media voice brays (not much difference, really, between a donkey and an elephant), and we’re supposed to look down on those horrible people who abuse the system, without ever asking ourselves just why that system is so easy to abuse, anyway.
 Are government planners THAT stupid?

 Many people are hungry, but they’re too proud to say so.
 It’s debasing, dealing with the welfare system.
 Those who do walk out the door with an EBT card may eat the way they do for the same reason that the wealthy elite eats the way it does: they don’t know how to cook.
 Would it damage us so much to give the guy with the cardboard sign a banana?
-Or hand $5 to the single-mom-looking-person in the shopping line ahead of us, who is delaying everybody by looking through her purse for $3.67?
+Or hand $5 to the obviously embarrassed woman in the shopping line ahead of us, who is delaying everybody by looking through her purse for $3.67?

 Sure, they may or may not be frauds, but we give our money to frauds all the time.
 They just don’t look like individual people.